mjdecker/mjdecker.github.io/_syllabi/software-testing.md

 * The assessment will consist of in-class exercises, labs, projects, a midterm, and a final.

 ### Course Communication: ###
-* Office hours will be available in person and via Discord.
+* Office hours will be available in person and via [Discord].
-* Announcements will be made via Discord.
+* Announcements will be made via [Discord].
 * Canvas will be used for posting of course material such as grades/readings/assignments/exams, assignment submission, and use of discussion boards.

 ### Course and Computer Skill Prerequisites: ###